FAQs

 How will the restoration impact freshwater wells?

 Several hydrologic studies have shown that nearly all residential wells near the river are drawing water from thick freshwater aquifers, which will not be affected by saltwater.
-Only three wells that have been installed on former salt marshes will be relocated and the relocation will be funded by the restoration project.
+Only three wells that have been installed on former salt marshes are planned to be relocated and the relocation will be funded by the restoration project.

 How will the restoration affect water quality?